xuteresa/nyc-taxi-data/ProjectProposal.md

-# Title: Exploratory Data Analysis on Yellow and Green Taxis
+# Title: NYC Yellow Taxi Data

 ## Summary
 (Paragraph about the sudden upheaval in taxis fares since 2018)